sdavilao00/RESET/README.md

 ## Publication logic

 The split between scripts makes the workflow clearer and more reproducible.
-The soil-depth evolution model only needs to be rerun when the DEM, hollow initialization, or transport/production parameters change.
+The soil depth evolution model only needs to be rerun when the DEM, hollow initialization, or transport/production parameters change.
 The FS and RI analysis can be rerun independently for different cohesion or saturation scenarios.

 ### 5. Generate manuscript figures and post-processing outputs